TriKro/ad_herder/readme.txt

 Stable tag: 1.0

 AdHerder is the ultimate in automated advertisement management.
-Enter your ads and the plugin will track the number of impressions and conversions.
-Based on this data, the plugin selects the best ad for each individual user.
+Enter your ads and the plugin selects the best ad for each individual user.

 == Description ==